 It turned out that the man wasn’t just a stranger in pursuit of selling something to a homeowner.
 He was an intruder.

 After Savannah didn’t open the door, the knocking turned into aggressive pounding.
-She could see the door knob shaking and starting to come lose.
+She could see the door knob shaking and starting to come loose.
 Savannah was alarmed, and jumped into action.

 The babysitter scooped up her niece and quietly locked themselves in the master-bathroom, then panickily texted her mother what was happening.
 It wasn’t long before the pounding stopped, and Savannah knew the intruder was in the house.